A goal properly set is halfway reached.

 - Services and practice areas of a company;

 - Trust elements: testimonials, guarantees, case studies, etc;

 - Calls-to-action (CTAs) and lead capture forms offering something valuable in exchange for a visitor’s contacts;

 - Contact information (office location, email, phone, fax).

 To make a lead generation website more effective, add lead magnets with useful information, special offers and promotions, CTA blocks, and other elements that draw the attention of your visitors and make them leave their contact information so you can nurture your leads to customers.

 5. Landing page

-Landing page is one of the most popular types of lead generation websites.
-It perfectly works to generate the demand of visitors and convert them into leads.
+The landing page is one of the most popular types of lead generation websites.
+It perfectly works to generate the demand for visitors and convert them into leads.

 A landing page helps visitors to focus on one specific thing, such as one type of goods, one service, one special offer, etc. Here, you could describe all the advantages of your offer, add trust elements, testimonials and everything else that could persuade a user to make an offer or leave the contacts.